Lamarcke/Jakan/README.md

 `JakanSearch` - Responsible for searching anime, manga, characters and people.
 `JakanMisc` - Responsible for everything related with miscellaneous data.
 Includes schedules, recommendations and etc.
-`JakanUsers` - The client responsible for leveraging MAL.
-Authenticates, retrieves and changes a user's library.
+`JakanUsers` - Responsible for querying user data via the Jikan users API.

 Choosing a client is simple, select a cache provider using `.with'Provider'()` (where `'Provider'` is the provider's name), and then use the respective `.for'Client'()` (where `'Client'` is the client name.) method on
 Jakan.